It Is Scary When Your Autistic Child Is Getting a New Teacher!

 The Dreaded Information

-We recently found out that his teacher was moving out of state.
+We recently found out that my son's teacher was moving out of state.
 I was shocked and saddened to say the least to get the news.
 There were so many thoughts and emotions going through my head all at once:

 - Who would be the new teacher?